 The New World SystemMarcel Griaule, Dieu d'eau p.45 and Conversations with Ogotemmêli p.39

+When suns begin to die they expand dramatically and eventually form red giant suns, hence the Dogon concept of a pregnant sun.
 Using our Sun as an example, astrophysicists predict that in around 5 billion years from now our Sun will reach the end of its lifetime and become a red giant star.
 When this happens, the Sun will begin to grow larger and as it expands it will swallow and destroy any planets or other celestial bodies in its path, including the Earth.
 Once it reaches a certain size it will then begin to emit gas and dust.
 This gas and dust will eventually form a nebula, which will ultimately create new life.
-Eventually the red giant (our Sun) will die completely and form a white dwarf star but the life it created will continue to evolve and form new planets.Dorey, The Rose p.8
+Eventually the red giant (our Sun) will die completely and form a white dwarf star but the life it created will continue to replenish the universe with its elements.Dorey, The Rose p.8

 Suns bigger than our Sun form even larger red giant stars and they explode as supernovas.
 The gas and dust ejected also creates nebulae.
 It is in these nebulae or stellar nurseries where new planets, Suns and life are created.
 Essentially what this means is that the death of one world creates the beginning of the next world.
 In other words, life in the Universe is constantly regenerating itself.
 The Dogon used swallowing and regurgitation metaphors, and nesting or recursion to explain this process.Dorey, The Rose pp. 8-9

-The Dogon described three red giant stars as contributing to the creation and the regeneration of our Milky Way Galaxy and Solar System.
 Because red giants were considered pregnant Suns and associated with the divine feminine, young Dogon wives lived in their father's home until after the birth of their third child.
-Afterwards they moved into their husband's ginna (big family home).Dorey, The Rose p.
+Afterwards they moved into their husband's ginna (big family home).Dorey, The Rose: Dogon Star Knowledge p.
 45 This mimicked what went on cosmically involving the three red giant stars giving birth to new worlds.

 Because red giant stars were identified with the divine feminine by the Dogon, they came to symbolize the key female figures in the religion.
 In this way, the matter ejected from the red giant stars was perceived by the Dogon as representing the star's body parts.
 Once when a piece of meteor hit the Earth, the Dogon told the anthropologists that it was the heart of the Mistress of Speech.
 Not understanding the Dogon religion, the anthropologists were confused by this explanation.Dorey, The Rose p.
 66